Relja/netvlad/README.md

     paths= localPaths();
     load( sprintf('%s%s.mat', paths.ourCNNs, netID), 'net' );

-Compute the image representation(s) by simply running the forward pass using the network `net` on the appropriately normalized input image(s) (see `serialAllFeats.m`).
-We also provide a utility function which does it all for you:
+Compute the image representation by simply running the forward pass using the network `net` on the appropriately normalized image (see `computeRepresentation.m`).

+    im= vl_imreadjpeg({which('football.jpg')}); im= im{1}; % slightly convoluted because we need the full image path for `vl_imreadjpeg`, while `imread` is not appropriate - see `help computeRepresentation` feats= computeRepresentation(net, im); % add `'useGPU', false` if you want to use the CPU

+To compute representations for many images, use the `serialAllFeats` function which is much faster as it uses batches and it moves the network to the GPU only once:

     serialAllFeats(net, imPath, imageFns, outputFn);